search

 Language competency

 Fifteen credits in mathematics and statistics to constitute a cohesive program.
 The student’s selection of elective courses must have advisor approval.
-600-level courses are intended as preparation.
-Due to the rotation schedule, no 700 level course may be available to a student.
-A limited number of 600-level courses may be used as electives.
-This is to ensure that students graduate in a timely fashion.
+The 600-level courses are intended as preparation.
+Due to the rotation schedule, however, a 700-level course may not be available to a student.
+A limited number of 600-level courses may be used as electives to ensure that students graduate in a timely fashion.

 Comprehensive Examinations